Reed Sorenson: 2006–2008

 Sorenson broke his 61-race winless streak in the Busch Series at Gateway International Speedway by leading 95 laps and avoiding late race cautions to win the Busch Gateway 250 in Madison, Illinois.
-In Cup, he had a career best finish offourth, at the Coca-Cola 600, and later a third place finish at his home track at Atlanta.
+In Cup, he had a career best finish of fourth, at the Coca-Cola 600, and later a third place finish at his home track at Atlanta.
 Sorenson got his first career pole, at the Allstate 400.
 Sorenson became the youngest pole winner ever at Indianapolis Motor Speedway; at 21 years, 173 days old.
 He broke a record that stood for 72 years.
 It was previously held by Rex Mays, who won the pole for the Indianapolis 500 in 1935 at 22 years of age.
 Sorenson ended up leading sixteen laps, and finishing in the fifth place, behind race winner, Tony Stewart.
 At the end of the 2007 season, he placed 22nd in the final standings, improving two spots from 2006 (although he actually scored fewer points than in his rookie season).